 In November 2014, the Towns of Exeter and Stratham hired Underwood Engineers to conduct a study to evaluate a regional wastewater treatment strategy (Underwood, 2014).
 The study evaluates the scope and costs necessary for the conveyance of wastewater to the City of Portsmouth's Pease WWTF.
 Based on this study, the recommended next steps were to (1) compare regional costs from the study to those presented in the Exeter WWTF plan; (2) continue to discuss opportunities with Portsmouth; and (3) monitor Portsmouth's discussion on conveying Pierce Island's sanitary waste to Pease, which may have additional cost incentives to a regional Pease option.
-Revised costing numbers are expected from Portsmouth in May of 2015 at which time the regional and local options will be further reviewed.

-The Preliminary Nitrogen Control Plan detailed in the following sections is intended to meet the requirements of the NPDES Permit No. NH0100871 and associated Administrative Order on Consent and the requirements for Post Construction Stormwater Management (Minimum Measure 5) in the 2013 draft NH Small MS4 permit.
+The Preliminary Nitrogen Control Plan detailed in the following sections is intended to meet the requirements of the Exeter NPDES Permit No. NH0100871 and associated Administrative Order on Consent and the requirements for Post Construction Stormwater Management (Minimum Measure 5) in the 2013 draft NH Small MS4 permit.
 As per the AOC Section D.4, a Total Nitrogen Non-point Source and Point Source Stormwater Control Plan, shall include: